warne2tj/Text-Based-Adventure-Game/README.md

 # Loops: for and while
 This is the last and more technical thing we will talk about.
 After this, you should be able to create a basic Python text based adventure game.

-A loop is exaclty as it sounds, something that keeps happening for a specified amount of time.
-The for loop run ~for~ a specific amount of times, and a while loop wil run while a specific condition is true.
+A loop is exactly as it sounds, something that keeps happening for a specified amount of time.
+The for loop run ~for~ a specific amount of times, and a while loop will run while a specific condition is true.
 Examples
 ```
 #For loop
 for number in range(5):